Art and Design

 How will I be assessed?

 The course is linear.
 This means the exams will all be taken in the summer of Year 11 after the completion of the two year syllabus.
-Each of Units 1-3 has an exam which lasts for 1 hour and is worth 25 per cent of your total marks.
-The exam has two tiers: Higher – allowing you to achieve grades A*-D and Foundation – allowing you to achieve grades C-G. This means that you can work at a level that suits you.
-Unit 4 – the controlled assessment – makes up the remaining 25 per cent with the portfolio generally limited to 2000 words in length.
+Unit 1 has an exam which lasts 1 hour and is worth 25% of your total marks.
+Units 2 and 3 have an exam which lasts 1 hour 15 minutes and they are also worth 25% of your total marks.
+The exams have two tiers: Higher – allowing you to achieve grades A*-D and Foundation – allowing you to achieve grades C-G. This means that you can work at a level that suits you.
+Unit 4 – the controlled assessment – makes up the remaining 25% with the portfolio limited to 2000 words in length.
+This will involve a fieldwork day to collect your primary data.

 What can I do with my GCSE?